williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/index.md

 Okta provides many options for developers around the authentication experience.
-The foundation is built on top of the underlying feature set in the Okta platform.
+The foundation is built on top of the underlying feature set in Okta.
 Password policies, strong and adaptive authentication policies, password reset workflow, and more can all be configured easily in the Okta Admin console.
 Many of these policies can also be controlled through Okta's API.